 Whenever possible, use the form of iteration that takes the name of the array or container and nothing more.

-When indices are necessary, use the 'First, 'Last, and 'Range attributes for loop termination, e.g. for I in MyArray'Range loop….
+When indices are necessary, use the 'first, 'last, and 'range attributes for loop termination, e.g. for I in My_Array'range loop….

-If the 'Length attribute must be used, take extra care to ensure that the index computation considers the starting index value for the array.
+If the 'length attribute must be used, ensure that the index computation considers the starting index value for the array.

-Perform static analysis and the Spark prover on all code.
+Use the SPARK analysis and proof tools on all code and do not build anexecuting program until all proofs pass.

 6.31 Structured Programming [EWD]